 “Imagine that Paypal was not owned by anyone, but that it was an open infrastructure that everyone could put their services into.
 Then an entire ecosystem is developed.
 I think we’ll see it in a year or two,” says Gert Sylvest.

 “We’re moving $500 billion around the web today from corporate orders and invoices.
 But there is still a lot of friction.
 As a small business, if I will receive payment for my order in 90 days’ time, I can choose to resell the invoice today.
 But it can be troublesome.
 When everything is fully digital, it will be easier to finance the time period between order and invoice.
 And then you can create fundamentally new services, and we can reach a huge segment that we do not have access to today.”

 Besides blockchain, where do you see Tradeshift’s future growth coming from?

 “We would like to invite companies outside Tradeshift to put their software services on our platform.
 It would be exciting to build a community, also an entrepreneurial community.
 Today, there is not really a software-as-a-service platform.
-It is a new space where Tradeshift has the potential to grow beyond its current track.
+It is a new space where Tradeshift has the potential to grow beyond its current track and recruit talents.
 But it requires funding to develop, and from investors who have deep experience in developing purely digital platforms,” says Gert Sylvest.